wp-plugins/wcp-contact-form/readme.txt

 = Features =

-* Can be used on the page as shordcode or widget;
+* Can be used on the page as shortcode or widget;
 * Customize entry fields for your needs;
 * Change the name of fields and add "required" parameter;
 * Disable fields which are not necessary;